About North Fulton School of Music

 Sadi Rahman is the Owner and Executive Director of North Fulton School of Music.
 Originally from Manhattan, Sadi earned his BA in Psychology from Emory University in Atlanta, GA.
-Though he never received formal music certifications, Sadi has always had an interest in and an ear for music stemming back from elementary school when he played the viola.
-While away at college he picked up the guitar and got into recording and audio engineering.
-During his undergraduate years at Emory University, Sadi worked with multi-platinum audio engineer, Steve Fisher, at 11th Street Studios where he gained first hand experience of the music industry through some of the top names on Billboard.
+Sadi has always had an interest in and an ear for music stemming back from elementary school when he played the viola.
+While away at college he picked up the guitar and was introduced to recording and audio engineering.
+During his undergraduate years at Emory University, Sadi worked with multi-platinum audio engineer, Steve Fisher, at 11th Street Studios where he gained first hand experience of the music industry through working with some of the top names on Billboard.

 In the fall of 2007, Sadi began working with Peggy Still Johnson at the Peggy Still School of Music.
 Under Peggy Johnson’s mentorship, Sadi gained valuable business experience as well as more insight into the music industry, specifically music education.
 Sadi worked with the Peggy Johnson Foundation for the Performing Arts and the Dallas Austin Foundation to promote audio engineering and music lessons to inner city schools.
 Sadi had the pleasure of working on the management teams of various talents including Ms. Georgia 2010, Lalona Richards and rising Latin pop-star, Cristina Quinones through Peggy Johnson Productions and Talent.